Akilap11/real-time-rpsls-game/readme.md

-# Setting Up and Running a Flask Application
+# Setting Up and Running a CGV GAME Application

 Follow these steps to set up and run a Flask application in your project: